 Talk to your doctor if your child:

-- Is not using the toilet by her 4th birthday.
+- Is not using the toilet by 4 years old .

-- Was using the toilet well for a good length of time (6 months or more) and now seems to be slipping back.
+- Was using the toilet well for 6 months or more and now seems to be slipping back.

 - Is withholding stool, experiences pain when using the potty, or has blood in the stool.